 The beautiful Elysian park is huge and has many different areas.
 On top of that, the view is amazing.
 To the right, Downtown LA, to the left, the I-5 North and South.
 There’s always going to be a line to take pictures at the swing, but it’s definitely worth it.

-Next time though, I’ll definitely go early in the morning, for more tranquility and to spent more time to really walk the whole park. — Alejandra Diaz
+Our Spotter Alejandra recommends to got in the morning for more tranquility and to have more time to really walk the whole park.

 Country meets LA

 “When I think of Los Angeles, I think of hip people eating at hip places enjoying the sunshine” writes our Spotter Francesca.
 However, this city is full of surprises.
 The Saddle Ranch is a great bar that somehow manages to perfectly mix country vibes with LA mentality.

 When you step in you feel like you’re not in LA anymore.
 The old wooden décor and rock music will fool you into thinking you’re in the wild west.
 The strange thing is that it works!
 They have an infamous bull in the middle of the saloon, ride at your own risk!
 The drinks are a bit expensive, but they do have a happy hour between 16:00 and 18:30 and after midnight they have great drink and food specials.

 Not only is the drive there gorgeous – it’s on Sunset blvd which has a grand view of the city – but the location is central to a lot of other cool spots like the House of Blues.